 We estimate these changes mean that 91% of newly widowed parents are supported for a shorter time than they would have been under the old scheme, and 75% are worse off than they would have been.
 A minority of widowed parents are better off than they would have been under the old scheme, as BSP isn't be taken into account for calculating entitlement to means-tested benefits.

 We've been leading a coalition of organisations concerned about these changes.
-Read our latest briefing.
+Read our briefing.

 For parents who are terminally ill and worried about the future of their family, it is important to make sure they are claiming all the benefits they are currently entitled to.
 There is a good guide here.